About the Clean Air Rotherham

 Rotherham Council and Sheffield City Council (SCC) have been working together to develop proposals for improving air quality.

-A study has been carried out to assess air quality across Rotherham and Sheffield, to identify any key locations where air quality is above the EU limits and to identify and assess what actions could improve air quality at these locations.
+A study has been carried out to assess air quality across Rotherham and Sheffield, to identify any key locations where air quality is above the statutory limits and to identify and assess what actions could improve air quality at these locations.